Zontex/osx-glasses-detector/README.md

 5. Make sure to chmod +x script.sh to ensure it's executed.
 6. Permit OSX permissions when asked through security center.

+Modify script.sh turn it into .wakeup shell script in the user root directory.

 ## Deamon installation

 ~~Inside sleep watcher readme file there are detailed instructions on executing the deamon.~~